II. Pathophysiology

 3. Condyloma acuminatum

-1. Although also caused by HPV 6 and 11, also caused by higher cancer-risk types (HPV 16 or 18)
+1. Although also caused by HPV 6 and 11, associated with higher cancer-risk types (HPV 16 or 18)

 2. Single or multiple dome shaped lesions, larger than papilloma